HarlanH/r-server-template/README.md

 ## Directories ##

 The _scripts_ directory contains the Rscript scripts that make up the application.

-The _tests_ subdirectory contains `testthat` scripts.
+The _scripts/tests_ subdirectory contains `testthat` scripts.

 ## Makefile ##

 Targets are as follows:

-* test -- to run tests.
+* `test` -- to run tests.
 Note that the current version of `testthat` does not support simultaneously quitting with an exit status and printing the output.
 Therefore, the `runtests.R` script runs the tests once, outputting to the screen, then if the `--quitonerr` flag is provided, runs the tests again quietly, quitting if there's a problem.
 As a result, `runtests.R` exits with a non-zero exit status if any tests fail.

-* reversion -- to tag the app with a git version tag
+* `reversion` -- to tag the app with a git version tag

-* snapshot -- to build a snapshot release, based on the git SHA of the current branch.
+* `snapshot` -- to build a snapshot release, with the filename based on the git SHA of the current branch.

-* release -- to build a versioned release.
+* `release` -- to build a versioned release.
 Throws warnings if not on an up-to-date master branch, and tags the application and the archive file based on the most recent tag.